minprog/cs50x-1718-1819/overviews/Module 7/overview.md

-# Module 7: Games
+# Module 8: Similarities

-In this module, you'll implement two games, while learning about object-oriented programming.
-This style of programming isn't available in C, but in Python, many people use it!
+In this module, you'll implement a program that can detect similar parts in two texts, while learning about "natural language processing" and the Python NLP library.

 ## Help